Quantitative and qualitative customer feedback are both valuable sources of business data, and yet most qualitative data goes unused.

 Quantitative feedback is the most popular method for businesses to measure performance because the rules and tools for quantitative analysis are well established, but there are many other benefits of quantitative feedback that make it a valuable business asset.

 While quantitative feedback is a great starting point to gauge what’s going on in your business, it doesn’t explain the whole story.
 That’s why it’s important to back up your quantitative analysis results with qualitative feedback analysis.

-Qualitative feedback is used by businesses to understand underlying customer issues or motivations.
+Qualitative feedback is used by businesses to gain a deep understanding of customer issues or motivations.
 It helps them discover the ‘why’ behind quantitative results.